 - Biological or inherited predisposition to a mental disorder

-- Lack of mental health and social service resources and social support
+- Lack of social service resources and social support

-- Social isolation and low attachment/bonding to family, community
+- Social isolation and low attachment to family & community

-- Exposure to discrimination, bullying, abuse and neglect
+- Exposure to discrimination, bullying, abuse, or neglect

 Protective factors or assets are conditions that shelter an individual from risk factors and support healthy development.
 Examples are: